Want to create an itinerary from this post?

 Demonstrations & Tours:

-Moose Hill Wildlife Sanctuary, Sharon, MA: Enjoy their “Maple Sugar Festival” on March 10th, 16th, & 17th with guided walking tours every fifteen minutes from 11:00 AM to 3:00 PM, ending with a visit to their sugar shark, where you’ll get a delicious taste of their recently turned sap into maple syrup.
+Moose Hill Wildlife Sanctuary, Sharon, MA: Enjoy their “Maple Sugar Festival” in mid-March, featuring syrup making, a guided walking tour that tells the history of maple sugaring and (of course) syrup tasting in the sugar shack.
 In the Nature Center, you’ll find a collection of maple delectables like hot pancakes, “sap” dogs, and maple sugar popcorn.
 Pre-registration is recommended, and can be reserved by calling 781-784-5691.
-Cost: $7 in advance or $8 on the day of the event, and free for children under 3.

 In the Greater Boston area, you’ll find a number of additional sugaring demonstrations by clicking here, but for a more complete listing across the state, please contact the Massachusetts Maple Producers Association.